codeigniter4/docs-update/docs/installation/upgrade_426.md

 ## Project Files

 A few files in the **project space** (root, app, public, writable) received cosmetic updates.
 You need not touch these files at all.
-There are some third-party CodeIgniter modules available to assist with merging changes to the project space: \[Explore on Packagist](#https://packagist.org/explore/?query=codeigniter4%20updates)\_.
+There are some third-party CodeIgniter modules available to assist with merging changes to the project space: [Explore on Packagist](https://packagist.org/explore/?query=codeigniter4%20updates).

 ### All Changes